The following explains how the Accounting Act section 3-3b, second subsection, is complied with at SpareBank 1 SMN.

 Under instructions in force for the board of directors, a director is barred from participating in the consideration of, or decision in, any matter whose significance to him/herself or to any related party is such that the director is to be regarded as having, directly or indirectly, a personal, financial or other vested interest in that matter.
 The same follows from the group's ethical guidelines.
 Each director is obliged to personally verify that he or she is not disqualified from participating in the consideration of a matter.

 Any agreement between the bank and a director or the group CEO must be approved by the board of directors, as must any agreement between the bank and a third party in which a director or the group CEO has a particular interest.
 Directors are required to disclose on their own initiative any interest the individual or related party concerned may have.
 Unless the director him/herself opts to step back from the consideration of or decision in a matter, the board of directors shall decide whether or not the director shall step back.
 The board’s assessments of legal (in)capacity must be duly recorded.

-The board of directors has established a compensation committee, an audit committee and a risk committee consisting of members of the bank’s board of directors.
+The board of directors has established a compensation committee, an audit committee, a risk committee and a technology committee consisting of members of the bank’s board of directors.
 The members are appointed for a two-year term.
 The committees are preparatory and advisory working committees to the board of directors, and it is the board of directors that establishes the committees’ mandates.

 Pursuant to the Financial Institutions Act, section 8-19 subsection (2), the audit committee's tasks are to:

 The audit committee meets at least five times yearly ahead of the board of directors’ consideration of the quarterly and annual reports.